oxfordcontrol/GeneralQP.jl/README.md

 ```
 given an initial feasible point `x`.

-To avoid further restrictions regarding the initial point, an artificial constraints approach is taken as described in [QPOPT's 1.0 User manual, Section 3.2](https://web.stanford.edu/group/SOL/guides/qpopt.pdf).
+To avoid further restrictions on the initial point, an artificial constraints approach is taken as described in [QPOPT's 1.0 User manual, Section 3.2](https://web.stanford.edu/group/SOL/guides/qpopt.pdf).

 ## Installation
 The solver can be installed by running